davidstormer/fdp-app/static/js/session_check.md

 The session is confirmed to still be active.

-Wait for 5 seconds via setTimeout(...), then another 5 seconds, and so on until no time is left.
+Wait for 1 second via setTimeout(...), then another 1 second, and so on until no time is left.

-    _getSessionExpiryCheckFunc(sessionAgeMilliseconds=55000, isSessionAgeUnknown=false)();
+    _getSessionExpiryCheckFunc(sessionAgeMilliseconds=59000, isSessionAgeUnknown=false)();
     ...
     _getSessionExpiryCheckFunc(sessionAgeMilliseconds=0, isSessionAgeUnknown=false)();
     ...